morelinq/MoreLINQ/README.md

 This method has 3 overloads.

+### PadStart

+Pads a sequence with default values in the beginning if it is narrower (shorter in length) than a given width.

+This method has 3 overloads.

 ### Pairwise

 Returns a sequence resulting from applying a function to each element in the